 FOA 2013 (Inducted 2015)

 Dr. Mary Anne Chambers served as Minister of Training, Colleges and Universities in the Ontario government after being elected a Member of Provincial Parliament (MPP) for the riding of Scarborough East from 2003 to 2007.
+She is a Member of the Order of Ontario.
+Dr Chambers was a member of the Governing Council of University of Toronto and became the Governor.
+While serving as Governor of the University, her work on a task force on student financial support contributed to a policy that guarantees no student will be unable to study at the University of Toronto due to inadequate financial resources.
 Through her leadership, she increased students’ ability to complete their education without undue financial hardship and opened doors for financially trained individuals.

 As Minister of Children and Youth Services, Chambers advocated for the protection of children and youth and spearheaded a number of innovative reform initiatives.
 Before entering politics, Chambers worked in the private sector, serving as senior vice-president of Scotia bank.